YBL123/mars-rover-yarden-lawson/README.md

   )
 }
 ```
-* In this component I am using props to map over cells array to get the cell object.
-I am then mapping throw the rovers array to get the rover object.
+* In this component I am used props to map over cells array to get the cell object.
+I then mapped throw the rovers array to get the rover object.
-* Then I am comparing the x and y keys in the rover and cell object to see if they match.  //* A rover will then be created in the GridCell component each time  rovers.map finds a match
+* Then I compared the x and y keys in the rover and cell object to see if they match.
+* A rover will then be created in the GridCell component each time rovers.map finds a match
-* If they do then I am creating the new roverObj and passing it as props to GridCell component
+* If they do then at new roverObj is created and passed as props to the GridCell component
-* Inside GridRow component -> by returning mainContent I am also returning the GridCell compoenent.
+* Inside GridRow component -> by returning mainContent I am also returned the GridCell compoenent.
-* Returning GridCell 6 times as a result of cells.map
+* Returbed GridCell 6 times as a result of cells.map

 ```javascript
 onst GridCell = (props) => {